 In the September/October ’12 issue of Quiltmaker, we focus on foundation piecing.
-You’ll find the innovative Pile O’ Leaves from Caroline Reardon, the more traditional Faith, Hope & Love by Carolyn McCormick and Sonja Callaghan’s whimsical Did Someone Say Treat?
+You’ll find the innovative Pile O’ Leaves from Caroline Reardon, the more traditional quilt Faith, Hope & Love by Carolyn McCormick and Sonja Callaghan’s whimsical quilt project, Did Someone Say Treat?

 So many different looks from one technique!
 And if you’re new to foundation piecing, we’ll even take you through the basics, step-by-step.

 I am absolutely addicted to foundation piecing, so I thought I’d share some tips.

 Paper: When selecting paper for this technique, consider how you will print the foundations, the paper transparency and tear-ability.
 Most of the time I use plain old copy paper, but I recently tried and highly recommend Simple Foundations Translucent Vellum Paper from Anita Grossman Solomon and C&T Publishing.

 You can see how much easier it is to position the patches under the translucent paper.

 Fabric: Any cotton fabric you use for piecing and applique will work in foundation piecing, but my very favorite are batiks.
 Have you ever sewn a foundation piece wrong side up?
 When I use batiks, I don’t even have to think about it–there is no wrong side!